amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Terminate #####
-At anytime you can terminate executing the remaining business rules by setting Terminate = true
+You can terminate execution of the remaining rules by setting Terminate = true

 ###### Example ######
 ```csharp